Nitro (rapper): Suicidol (2015–2016)

 On April 21, 2015, he released the single Rotten for digital download, which anticipated the release of the second studio album Suicidol, released on May 26.
 The album entered fourth place in the FIMI Album Ranking and was certified gold by the FIMI for over 25,000 copies sold, and was also promoted by the singles Sassi e diamanti and Pleasantville, which entered radio rotation respectively from May 15 and October 16.
-On 10 July, the video clip of the song History of a deceased artist was also released, subsequently certified gold by the FIMI even though it was not extracted as a single.
+On 10 July, the video clip of the song Storia di un defunto artista was also released, subsequently certified gold by the FIMI even though it was not extracted as a single.

 On May 4, 2016, the rapper announced the reissue of Suicidol, called Post Mortem and released on the 27th of the same month.
 Compared to the original edition, the re-release features a second CD containing five songs recorded in collaboration with MadMan, Jake La Furia, Jack the Smoker and Izi, including the single Solo quando bevo, released on May 20 of the same year.